 Ugh.
 You just found out that your son has done something really bad.
 The kind of bad that makes you want to deny you know him.

-And just like you, his feelings could be so jumbled together that it’s hard for him to sort them all out.
-He could be embarrassed, angry that he got caught, ashamed, in denial, or paranoid that everyone is talking behind his back or that this one mistake will forever damage his future.
+His feelings could be so jumbled together that it’s hard for him to sort them all out.
+He could be embarrassed, angry that he got caught, ashamed, in denial, or paranoid that everyone is talking behind his back.
+He might worry that this one mistake will damage his future.

-Let’s begin with the words we use to approach the problem.
+Let’s begin with the word we use to approach the problem.
 To punish comes from the Latin word for “pain.”

-As tempting as it can be to think about what will “hurt” and “get through that thick head”—we have to focus our response with the concept of “discipline,” which means “to teach.”
+As tempting as it can be to think about what will hurt and what will get through that thick head, we should shift our focus to the concept of discipline, which means “to teach.”

 We want our children to realize that while everyone makes mistakes, even really big ones, there is a way back.
-If they face the consequences with integrity and reflect on what they did, they will be a stronger person for the experience and you will be proud of them
+If they face the consequences with integrity and reflect on what they did wrong, they will be a stronger person for the experience and you will be proud of them.

-When disciplining children (either my own or my students), I frame my response in this way:
+When disciplining children (either my own or my students), I frame my response this fashion.

 Boys can be masters of looking like they don’t care about any discipline or punishment we give them.
 With parents, they shrug and tell us they don’t care.
 That doesn’t mean our words don’t impact them—for better or worse.

-The most pointless thing is when they ground you.
+“Grounding is the most pointless thing.
 When my mom sends me to my room, I don’t really care.
 I’m a musician, so I can always find something else to do.
 The most effective punishment for parents is when they take everything away from you.
 My mom once took my phone, my Internet, Xbox, guitars, pretty much everything.
 She did that so I would do this list of chores she had.
-It worked. —Landon, 15
+It worked.”—Landon, 15

 No matter what, don’t hand down a punishment and then change your mind or fail to enforce it: